 St Lucia – St Vincent – Dominica – San Juan.
 Chasing more endemic Amazon Parrots through the Caribbean if Liat doesn’t make us crazy first!

 San Juan – USA (various award flights to visit family).

 A quick fly-self drive trip to Darwin, Kakadu & Katherine Gorge area.
 I was going to use AA or BA for this but might just wait for a “happy hour” special deal to come along.

 MILES AND POINTS GOALS

-Prioritize trips to places that would otherwise be very expensive without miles such as South America.
+Prioritize trips to places that would otherwise be very expensive without miles such as Africa & South America.
 These trips should be done as soon as the miles can be saved as they are vulnerable to devaluations.
 Meanwhile, slot in a short haul trip during years we don’t have enough miles.

 Have a list of birding trips we can do using easy-to-get Velocity points or low-cost carriers.
 These are completely flexible as to order and wouldn’t have to be booked 11 months in advance as the others would be.